benlk/kowloon-manifesto/index.md

 Density makes strong cities
 : More density means more tax revenue per square mile.
 Concentrating the population in fewer square miles means fewer linear miles of infrastructure like water and sewer and roads.
 Density lowers upkeep costs, while increasing money available to do upkeep.[^5]

-<p class="fit impact">Density is good</p>
-<p class="fit impact">The Kowloon Manifesto</p>

-> The short version is: “fun way to say we need more dense urban housing”
-> <cite><a href="https://web.archive.org/web/20220624035228/https://centrally-unplanned.tumblr.com/post/684016869875843072/hey-asking-if-you-could-please-clarify-what-you">tumblr user centrally-unplanned</a></cite>

 ## Tell Your Representatives

-Call your representative.
+Call your representatives in government.
 Have your bird deliver a tweet.
 Hire a singing telegraph.
 Employ your postal courier.
 Placard your representative's office.
 Confront your representative, and say unto them:

 <p class="fit">"Replace parking lots with housing!"</p>